1990’s – 2000’s

 0011 Teviot Place [Dave du Feu]

 Emphasising to emerging motor traffic that bikes may come past – plus a lead-in lane further on for right-turning bikes.
-Well used and well loved! [designed by Edinburgh Council, funded by Sustrans Millennium money]
+Well used and a huge improvement on the previous layout [designed by Edinburgh Council, funded by Sustrans Millennium money]